 - Hospital dining establishments are also exempt from the restrictions and are open.

 - Dining establishments within the airport are open but limited to travelers only.

-For more information, check the Turkish Ministry of Interior’s circular (Turkish) with your travel agency/tour operator.
+Check the Turkish Ministry of Interior’s circular (Turkish) with your travel agency/tour operator for more information.

 Turkey Travel Covid Insurance

 Before starting your trip to Turkey, it is best to make sure that you have Covid-19 Travel insurance.
 Not having proper travel insurance only means paying for any troubles and expenses you’ll encounter during your visit.
 This will include medical fees, luggage, and more.

 What should be covered with coronavirus travel insurance?

 Covid19 travel insurance ensures that you travel with peace of mind.
 A number of the policies included are:

 - Canceling your travel journey if you exhibit coronavirus symptoms within 14 days of travel